gammu/gammu/docs/manual/smsd/config.rst

     Default is 1 (enabled).

+.. config:option:: CheckNetwork

+    .. versionadded:: 1.37.90

+    Whether to check network status periodically.

+    If phone is reported to be not on the network, SMSD tries to power it on.

+    Default is 1 (enabled).

 .. config:option:: ResetFrequency

     The number of seconds between performing a preventive soft reset in order to